OpenXiangShan/rust-xs-test/README.md

-# rust-xs-test
+# rust-xs-test（开发中）
-Auto Background Test Routine for XiangShan Processor
+Auto Test Routine Under the Hood for XiangShan Processor